leeseomin/Will_to_live/README.md

-# "Will to live" Art project :  In the gray universe, each "Will to live" shines like a star.
+# "Will to live" Art project

+(In the gray universe, each "Will to live" shines like a star)

 ### NFT marketplace